jackma-00/ftuser/README.md

 This setup is for **educational and research purposes**.
 Cryptocurrency trading involves significant risk.
 Past performance does not guarantee future results.
 Always:

-- Start with paper trading (dry-run mode)
+- Start with dry-run mode for validation
 - Never invest more than you can afford to lose
 - Understand tax implications in your jurisdiction
 - Consider consulting with financial advisors